eli64s/readme-ai/docs/docs/why.md

 ## Integration and Flexibility

 - **Extensible**: Customize and extend readme-ai to fit your specific documentation needs.
-- **Multiple AI Backends**: Choose from various AI providers (OpenAI, Ollama, Google Gemini) or use the offline mode for sensitive projects.
+- **Flexible Backends**: Choose from various AI providers (OpenAI, Ollama, Google Gemini) or use the offline mode for sensitive projects.
 - **Language Agnostic**: Works with a wide range of programming languages and project types, ensuring compatibility with your existing codebase.

 ## Community-Driven Development